 It’s November 2023.
 I’m sitting in a teepee in Cornwall, perched on a little wooden stool with rain hammering on the roof.
 It might sound like the setting for a spiritual journey, but actually I’m here for Anthropy, a three-day conference held in Cornwall’s Eden Project, and I am in a deep dive session into the British Standard Institute’s new standard - PAS 808.
-It’s to be known as ISO 37011 and it gives guidance to organizations on what purpose is, how a purpose-driven organization (PDO) approaches decisions, and how it acts in the interests of people and the planet.
+It gives guidance to organizations on what purpose is, how a purpose-driven organization (PDO) approaches decisions, and how it acts in the interests of people and the planet.
 The deluge of rain provides the perfect backdrop to an incredible introduction to this guide on the role businesses must play in protecting people and the planet.

-Fast forward to today, and Clarasys is holding BSI’s celebration and global fact-finding event on this standard’s move to ISO.
+Fast forward to today, and Clarasys is holding BSI’s celebration and global fact-finding event on this standard.
+And we're very excited to be part of the next phase of work, the development of ISO 37011.
 The event unites organizations and is designed to build a shared understanding of purpose, how to make it real, and stop purpose-washing.

 PAS 808 states that in the not-too-distant future, the most successful businesses will be those that have aligned their business models and value propositions with solving the needs of people and the planet and ensuring their long-term wellbeing.